Handbook

 Administrative Discretion

 This handbook does not cover all situations.
 The administration reserves the right to sanction students for violating school rules and expectations not specifically covered in this publication.
-Sanctions may include, but are not limited to a warning, planning room visit, detention, after-school detention, in-school suspension, out-of-school suspension, exclusion, expulsion, community/school service, parent involvement, and loss of privileges.
+Sanctions may include, but are not limited to a warning, Think Tank visit, detention, after-school detention, in-school suspension, out-of-school suspension, exclusion, expulsion, community/school service, parent involvement, and loss of privileges.
 Any and all of the material in this handbook is subject to amendment by the school administration or the Board of Education at any time.

 Safety and Security